-Hurricane Michael set to punish Florida's Gulf coast
+'Hurricane of a century' bears down on Florida's Panhandle

 Apalachicola Mayor Van Johnson said the city, which could suffer some of the worst of the storm surge, was under mandatory evacuation orders.

 “My greatest concern is that some people are just now starting to take this storm seriously and are evacuating,” he told CNN.
-“And I just hope the others that have not made that decision get out while the roads are still passably and before the bridges close.”
+“And I just hope the others that have not made that decision get out while the roads are still passable and before the bridges close.”

-The storm was heading north at 13 mph (20 kph) and was about 90 miles (145 km) southwest of Panama City, Florida, the NHC said in its latest report.
+The storm was heading north at 13 mph (20 kph) and was about 90 miles (145 km) southwest of Panama City, Florida, the NHC said.

 “Outer band of Hurricane Michael coming ashore here,” Jon Ward in Panama City said on Twitter.
 “Light rain and thunder has just begun.
 Winds should be picking up in the next couple of hours.